roundpartner/roundpartner-documentation/website/terms-and-conditions.md

 Your data will be stored on our service for the minimum time legally required.
 If you wish your account to be disabled and or deleted from our servers <a href="/contact-us">contact us</a>.
 We will not charge for the storage of your data in read-only mode and we will not share your data with any third parties.

-We can restrict or terminate your use of the service if you try to damage, steal or any other criminal activity that involves the use of Round Partner.
+We can restrict or terminate your use of the service if you try to damage, steal or any other criminal activity that involves the use of RoundPartner.
 <!-- /Cancellation Policy -->
 ## Returns Policy
-If you are unhappy with a package/service purchased through Round Partner please refer to our <a href="#refunds" title="Refund Policy">refunds policy</a> and <a href="/contact-us">contact us</a>
+If you are unhappy with a package/service purchased through RoundPartner please refer to our <a href="#refunds" title="Refund Policy">refunds policy</a> and <a href="/contact-us">contact us</a>
 <!-- /Returns Policy -->
 ## Delivery Policy
 Upon successful verification of your payment the packages and services you selected will immediately become available for use.